MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 Consumers of the data can also choose to incorporate other useful datasets in addition to data that's ingested by the data integration team from the source.

 In this case, the data platform should provide a workspace for these consumers so they can use the curated data along with the other datasets they bring.
 For example, assume a data science team is trying to determine the product placement strategy for a new region.
 The team could use other datasets, like customer demographics and usage data for similar products from the region.
-This data could be used to analyze the product-market fit and the offering strategy.
+This data could be used to analyze the product/market fit and the offering strategy.

 These datasets are usually of unknown quality and accuracy.
 They're still categorized as data products but are temporary and relevant only to the group that's using the data.

-Sometimes these datasets mature, and the enterprise should consider how to promote these data products from the workspace layer to the curated data layer.
-To keep data product teams responsible for new data products, we recommend that you provide these teams a dedicated folder on the curated data layer.
+Sometimes these datasets mature.
+The enterprise should consider how to promote these data products from the workspace layer to the curated data layer.
+To keep data product teams responsible for new data products, we recommend that you give these teams a dedicated folder on the curated data layer.
 They can use this folder to store the new results and share them with other teams across the organization.

 ## Data lake partitioning